-It is the similar situation as was with Apple and iPhone.
-The number of sold iPhones was the predictor what is going to happen with the stock price.
-And when the number stopped growing, the sentiment changed and price of Apple stock stopped growing.
+The similar situation was the case for Apple and its product iPhone.
+The number of sold iPhones was the predictor of the behaviour of the Apple stock price.
+The stop in growth of the number of sold iPhones caused the change of the sentiment.
+The price of Apple stock stopped growing.
 But as it turned out it didn’t stop the earnings of Apple from growing.
 The ASP – average selling price of iPhone was still growing as well as the service revenue.
 And now those are the most followed metrics for Apple.

-For Facebook is similar – the main metric – user growth for Facebook slowed down but the Average Revenue per User is growing annually 35-40%.
+For Facebook it is going to be similar – the main metric – user growth for Facebook slowed down but the Average Revenue per User is growing annually at the rate of 35-40%.

 Source: company’s earnings slides

 Instagram vs Snapchat – social media of younger generations

 Instagram has a potential for a much bigger growth than Facebook.
 Its video content is growing fast.